Look up and Live—Power Line Safety

 When working with ladders or long tools:

-Stay at least 10 feet away from overhead power lines carrying up to 50kV.
+Stay at least 20 feet away from all overhead power lines.

 When cranes or derricks are used in construction: